mrvejar/mrvejar.github.io/_pages/about.md

   - /about.html
 ---

+# About me
-# I am an Actinide Chemistry PhD student at Notre Dame conducting research in environmental actinide chemistry, employing aqueous chemistry and synchrotron x-ray spectroscopy techniques
+I am an Actinide Chemistry PhD student at Notre Dame conducting research in environmental actinide chemistry, employing aqueous chemistry and synchrotron x-ray spectroscopy techniques.

+Primarily I use this page to introduce myself and direct you to my professional sites and facilitating getting in contact with me.
+Click the relevant icon(s) on the left.

 # Academic and Research Experience
 Currently, I study plutonium sorption and reduction behavior at the mineral-water interface as a function of mineral complexity.